 RAM usually is the fastest memory resource available for every computer.
 For its performance, all programs try to occupy this memory in order to get results in less time.
-RAM is also cleaned by OS at every shutdown, as it can store data only is computer is on.
+RAM is also cleaned by OS at every shutdown, as it can store data only if computer is powered on.

-Storage resource are Hard Disk Drives, Solid State Drives, USB sticks or MicroSD cards (in Raspberry PI case) are far slower compared to RAM, but they store data also after computer shutdown.
-This resource is commonly used by programs to store data once they are consolidated according to program jobs.
+Storage resources are Hard Disk Drives, Solid State Drives, USB sticks or MicroSD cards (in Raspberry PI case).
+They are far slower compared to RAM, but they store data also after computer shutdown.
+This resource is commonly used by programs to store data once they are consolidated according to code jobs.

 For their technology, RAM costs are higher than storage.

-The common problem is that programs are not aware of how much RAM is available beside OS and other concurrent programs.
+The common problem is that each program isn’t aware of how much RAM is available between OS and other concurrent programs.
 This can lead to “Out of Memory” errors when total RAM amount required from a system is greater than phisical.
 This is also a common problem for programs managing high data amounts (like image or video processing aplications).

-For this reason, linux systems use portion of their storage beside RAM, making programs not aware that they are using storage instead of RAM.
+For this reason, linux systems use portion of their storage merged to RAM, making programs not aware that they are using storage instead of RAM.
 This solution can reduce program speed but will avoid memory filling and program interruptions.

 In this guide I will show you how to set Swam Memory on a Raspberry PI 3 Model A+, but this guide applies to all Raspberry PI boards.